-As someone living with and managing ME/CFS, we know you have questions.
+As someone living with and managing ME/CFS or Long Covid, we know you have questions.
 Below are links to information about some of our most commonly asked questions.

 These resources are not intended to substitute individual, professional medical advice, diagnosis, or treatment.
 Please seek the advice of your medical provider before starting any new medication, treatment, or therapy.
 Solve M.E. cannot give medical or legal advice.

 Keeping track of your symptoms through journaling or charting, especially early on, may help you identify your personal limitations and lead to a quicker and more efficient stabilization of your condition.
 With an important caveat, that this is an “up and down” illness even in the best of times!

 The symptoms of ME/CFS and Long Covid are many and varied.
 Symptoms may be constant, worse some days, better some days.
 Or, you may experience a symptom for a while, and then it may dissipate as a diﬀerent symptom appears.
 Visit our About ME/CFS page for a list of symptoms.